Do you want to add a stats dashboard on your WordPress site?

 In this article, we will show you how to easily add a stats dashboard on your WordPress site.

 Why You Need a Stats Dashboard in WordPress

-Normally you can install Google Analytics and view your reports by logging into your Google analytics account.
-This sounds great, but most people forget to check their blog stats on a regular basis.
+Usually, you can install Google Analytics and view your reports by logging into your Google account.
+This sounds great, but many people forget to check their blog stats on a regular basis.

-- You have to login to a separate website (Google Analytics) to check the stats.
+- You have to log in to a separate website like Google Analytics to check the stats.

-- You have to dig around Google Analytics to actually find what you’re looking for.
+- You have to dig around in the Google Analytics dashboard to find what you’re looking for.

-While Google Analytics is a powerful tool, it often requires some digging to get to the good parts of the reports you want to view.
+While GA is a powerful tool, it often takes a lot of time and clicking around to get to the data you want to view.
 Most beginners never make it this far.

 Adding a stats dashboard to your WordPress website solves this problem.
-You will be able to quickly view the stats that matter without leaving your WordPress admin area, and it will require far easier.
+You will be able to quickly view the stats that matter without leaving your WordPress admin area.

 Adding a Stats Dashboard in WordPress